Sentmoraap/lazynput/README.md

 The labels are UTF-8 strings, plus ASCII strings for compatibility.
 For symbols, it's close looking character(s) or a text description in english.
 Variable names are provided for custom handling such as translating texts or using images.

 It can be used like an input library with the use of a wrapper class.
-Wrappers are provided for SDL and SFML but it can be used with other input libraries as long as they provide joystick identification data.
+Wrappers are provided for SDL, SFML and GLFW but it can be used with other input libraries as long as they provide joystick identification data.
 It can use less fully featured databases like SDL_GameController as a fallback.
 It also provides default, probably wrong mappings when a device is not present in any database so you can still read inputs the same way.